Chin and Jawline Filler: A Before and After Showcase of What’s Possible

 Reduce Jowling

-Jowls, the excess skin that hangs below the jawline, are a hallmark of aging.
-They create softness and undulations where there was once a clean, straight line.
-But filler can restore definition and visually straighten the jawline, minimizing jowls.
+Jowls, the excess skin that hangs below the jawline, create softness and undulations where there was once a strong, clean line.
+Filler can restore definition and visually straighten the jawline, minimizing the appearance of jowls.

 Improve the Appearance of the Neck

 The ideal neck is sleek, elongated, and visually distinct from the face and jawline.
-But when your jawline lacks prominence, your cheeks, chin, and neck can blend together.
-When we add structure to the jawline with filler, it creates definition, separation, and attractive neck contours.
+But when your jawline lacks prominence, your cheeks, chin, and neck can all blend together.
+When we add structure to the jawline with filler, it creates a more youthful transition from the chin to the neck.

 Make You Look Younger

 Jawline filler creates a more youthful appearance by minimizing jowls and defining the neck.
-It also smooths indentations and shadows along the jawline—such as marionette lines—that can age you.
+It also smooths indentations and shadows along the jawline—such as marionette lines—that can make the lower face look heavier and older.

 Increase Mandibular Angles

-This one may not be familiar to everyone, but a clean, prominent mandibular angle (at the back of the lower jaw) is associated with a more masculine appearance.
-We inject filler to create the sharp, “chiseled” angles that separate the lower face and neck and create a leaner, more muscular look.
+A clean, prominent mandibular angle (at the back of the lower jaw) plays a key role in achieving a chiseled, masculine jawline.
+We inject filler to create the sharp, defined angles that separate the lower face and neck for a leaner, more muscular look.

 Snatch Your Face